 Consider delegating to a personal or virtual assistant who could create a virtual diary for you that synchronises with your Outlook diary management system.
 Running an effective time management diary takes time, patience, diplomacy and intuition – all things that personal assistants are highly skilled in.
 A virtual diary like Google Calendar will allow your PA to view multiple clients contact details, email appointments to your business partners, add notes, link to Google Maps, attach documents and set alarms, all on one user friendly system.

 In addition to creating a virtual diary, there are a multitude of other tasks to outsource to a virtual assistant that will free up time for more productive activities.
 In addition to just booking the meeting they can book a suitable venue, book a table for lunch, order travel tickets, book a hotel room, confirm the appointment a few days before, and reschedule if it gets cancelled.
 Leaving you with more time to do what your do best – run your business!

 Hopefully you found this blog on running an effective time management diary useful.
-If you’re a busy entrepreneur who thinks they might benefit from a diary management virtual assistant or would like to know more about how we could save you time with our other online pa services then call us on 0800 994 9016 or click here to request a free consultation.
+If you’re a busy entrepreneur who thinks they might benefit from a diary management virtual assistant or would like to know more about how we could save you time with our other online pa services then call us on 0800 994 9016 or use our contact form in the menu above.